 By Amy Nicholson

 When the Death Dealer pursues Trip, the audience avatar, the lynching and dragging imagery seems an appropriation of the moral dimensions of racial injustice to arouse feelings of cheap outrage.
 Anger-mongering isn't a sin in itself; music and film can stoke as well as pacify feelings of violence.
 But Through the Never exploits historical black suffering to provoke a sense of white aggrievement (represented by the angry white fans in the film's audience).
-It's about as racially sympathetic as when white anti-abortion activists cite the a href="http://www.blackgenocide.org/home.html">"black genocide" in America without mentioning institutional oppression or cyclical poverty.
+It's about as racially sympathetic as when white anti-abortion activists cite the http://www.blackgenocide.org/home.html">"black genocide" in America without mentioning institutional oppression or cyclical poverty.